merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 # this may cause some issues. if it doesn't install,
 # don't worry:
 conda install -y -c bioconda fastani

+# this also is a good addition as suggested by Daan Speth:
+conda install -y -c conda-forge h5py=2.8.0
 ```

 Now you can jump to "[Download and install anvi'o](#3-download-and-install-anvio)"!